-I am currently the team lead and lead designer of the Market Expansion team.
-At Kickstarter I've grown rapidly, and as a result have held a few different roles.
+During my tenure at Kickstarter I held a few different roles: including lead designer and team lead.
 To illustrate this, I am foregoing a typical case study format and instead opting to illustrate a timeline of my key roles, projects, and accomplishments.

-Over the last 5 years, Kickstarter has witnessed an erosion of trust in the crowdfunding model, the System Integrity team's goal is to rebuild that trust in our platform.
+In the 2010s, Kickstarter has witnessed an erosion of trust in the crowdfunding model, and the System Integrity team's goal is to rebuild that trust in our platform.

 I was the sole designer on this team, and it was my responsibility for end-to-end ideation through implementation of everything our team built.